Three-dimensional magnetohydrodynamics system forced by space-time white noise: Introduction

 Two novel approaches have been developed to bring about a resolution to such an issue, specifically the theory of regularity structures due to Hairer \cite{H14} and that of paracontrolled distributions due to Gubinelli et al. \cite{GIP15}.
-Both of these theories were strongly inspired by the rough path theory due to Lyons \cite{L98}; in fact, it is described in \cite[Section 4.4]{H14} that rough path may be considered as an example of a regularity structure, and it is also acknowledged on \cite[pg.
-1]{GIP15} that their work is inspired from the theory of controlled rough path \cite{G04}.

-Without delving into the deep theory of the regularity structures, the heuristic behind it is the key observation that even though a function is typically said to be smooth if it may approximated by a Taylor polynomial, it is already somewhat misguided to apply this notion to a solution of an equation forced by STWN because locally it does not behave similarly to a polynomial but more similarly to the STWN convoluted with the Green function from diffusion.
-The work of Hairer \cite{H14} allows one to construct a regularity structure endowed with a whole set of calculus operations such as multiplication, integration and differentiation, so that one can recover a fixed point theory, and finally rely on the reconstruction theorem to conclude the existence and uniqueness of a solution to the original problem (see \cite{CFG17, HM18, HM18a} for further studies of the theory of regularity structures).

-On the other hand, the theory of paracontrolled distributions relies heavily on the Bony's decomposition (e.g. \cite[g.
+The work of Hairer \cite{H14} allows one to construct a regularity structure endowed with a whole set of calculus operations such as multiplication, integration and differentiation, so that one can recover a fixed point theory, and finally rely on the reconstruction theorem to conclude the existence and uniqueness of a solution to the original problem (see \cite{CFG17, HM18, HM18a} for further discussions).
+On the other hand, the theory of paracontrolled distributions relies heavily on the Bony's decomposition (e.g., \cite[pg.
 86]{BCD11}) beside the rough path theory, which we now describe briefly.
 The purpose of the Bony's decomposition is to split $fg$ in parts where the frequency of $f$ and $g$ are low and high, specifically